vincepr/c_compiler/README.md

 }
 ```
 - here the struct in memory should be an array that points to the place in memory the x=9 is stored in.

+##### Closed Upvalues
+A feature of closures is, that they hold onto vairables as long as needed.
+Even after the function itself has returned.
+- ObjUpvalue will store the closed over variables on the heap.
+- As long as the variable is on the stack, there may be code that still needs it there.
+So once the local variable goes out of scope, we can move that value to the heap

+The `OP_CLOSE_UPVALUE` bytecode takes ownership of a local variable, that is leaving scope.
+By storing it on the heap.

+At runtime the VM stores a list of all upvalues that capture a particular local variable that way.
+Because otherwise 2 closures pointing/capturing the same variable would not be possible. `ObjUpvalue* openUpvalues;` in the VM struct.